aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

 ## 1.1.
 Operational Activities

-??? faq "How do I add new AWS accounts to my AWS Organization?"
+??? faq "1.1.1.
+How do I add new AWS accounts to my AWS Organization?"

     #### How do I add new AWS accounts to my AWS Organization?